 This stunning beach is known for its abundance of wild horses that can be seen roaming the dunes and shoreline.
 The Assateague Island National Seashore has a total of 37 miles of shoreline shared between the states of Virginia and Maryland.
 The north (Maryland) entrance to the beach is located just eight miles south of Ocean City.
 This rugged beach offers breathtaking views, unique wildlife, and plenty of recreational activities to enjoy including fishing, swimming, and boating.
 The beach is open year-round with peak visiting times during the spring and summer months.
 Waves at this beach can range from rough to mild, with rougher waves occurring during the spring when the weather tends to be extremely windy.

 When you visit Assateague Island National Seashore, you can enjoy a wide range of activities including kayaking, hiking, biking, canoeing, and fishing (a permit is required).
 Most of the beach is managed by the National Park Service, and public restrooms are available at the visitor center.
 Annual activities are scheduled seasonally and may vary depending on the time of year and current conditions.
-If you choose to visit the State park, you can enjoy food and drinks and a hot shower.
-The National park portion offers fewer amenities, but they do provide outdoor showers, restrooms, and boardwalks where you can explore as you cross the dunes.
+If you choose to visit the State Park, you can enjoy food and drinks and a hot shower.
+The National Park portion offers fewer amenities, but they do provide outdoor showers, restrooms, and boardwalks where you can explore as you cross the dunes.
 Camping is available at both parks if you want to spend the night on the beach.
 When visiting this beautiful beach, bring plenty of sunscreen and your camera to take photos of the wild horses.
 Please observe the rules when you see a horse to keep them (and your family) safe.

 Betterton Beach is located in Kent County, Maryland at the mouth of the Sassafras River.
 This beautiful beach is about 15 miles from Chestertown.
 A five-acre landscaped waterfront part provides you with a large public beach offering 300 feet of frontage for swimming, and 700 feet of shoreline to explore.
 Betterton Beach has public restrooms and a bathhouse for showering.
-The beautiful boardwalk spans some 500 feet and includes benches, lighting, and handicap access.
+The beautiful boardwalk spans some 500 feet and includes benches, lighting, and handicapped access.
 There is a picnic pavilion located on Bayview Bluff with eight picnic tables.
 Fishing is a popular activity here, and a fishing jetty gives you plenty of room to walk and do a little fishing at the public pier.
 A public landing is also available if you want to enjoy a day of boating.
 Waves are generally calm at this beach, but freshwater currents can produce sea nettles in June or July that can make swimming in the Bay difficult.
 Concessions are available during summer, but there are no lifeguards on duty.
 Dogs are not permitted on the beach so you may want to leave your pooch at home.

 Breezy Point Beach

 This beach and campground is located in Culvert County and is open daily from May 1 to October 31.
 No jet skis, trailers, or boats are permitted within the borders of the park.
 The beach provides plenty of amenities including public restrooms, a playground area, shaded picnic areas, and grills.
 With a one-half mile of sandy beach, there’s plenty of room for swimming in the netted swimming area.
 A 200-foot pier is available for fishing and crabbing.
 You can camp at the campground during the season and bring your tent, pop-up, trailer, or RV.
 Waves are generally calm at this beach, but jellyfish are in abundance during the peak of the summer.
 There is a seven-person maximum per vehicle, but this beach and campground have plenty of parking for visitors.
-County residents can purchase a family season pass for families up to five, and entrance fees are half price for residents, too.
+County residents can purchase a family season pass for families up to five, and entrance fees are half-price for residents, too.

 Calvert Cliffs State Park